Postdoc in Microbiome Research: Germany

 - Self-motivated and enthusiastic to work in an interactive, international research environment, ability to work independently and as part of a team

 - Excellent organization and time management skills required

 We offer you a cutting-edge, interdisciplinary research project and a fruitful, collaborative research environment.
 Specific research topics of the successful candidate will include the investigation of predicted strain-specific host-microbial interactions, how bacterial strains adapt to different environments and how these environments change bacterial metabolism and functions.
 The work could also include some bioinformatic analyses of data related to the bacterial strains depending on the candidate’s interests.
 New research lines will also be considered and scientific curiosity towards related research areas will be welcome.
 The position is available immediately and the initial appointment will be for two years.
 Salary will be determined in accordance with the German collective wage agreement in public services (TV-L 13).
 Individuals with severe disabilities are given preference if they have the same aptitude and qualifications.
 The TUM seeks to increase the proportion of women in those areas where they are underrepresented, therefore applications from women are explicitly encouraged.

 ZIEL – Institute for Food & Health

 Prof. Dr. Melanie Schirmer

 Professorship for Translational Microbiome Data Integration / Emmy Noether

 Group Gregor-Mendel-Str.
 2, 85354 Freising

 Tel. +49 8161 71 2343

-Please send your full application as a PDF by March 31st, 2022 to email@example.com or by mail to the address above.
+Please send your full application as a single PDF by October 19th, 2023 to firstname.lastname@example.org or by mail to the address above.
 The application should include a cover letter, detailed CV, a description of research experience and interests (1-2 pages) and contact details for three references.
 Please also indicate a preferred starting date and why you are interested in joining our group.
 Applications will be considered on an ongoing basis until the deadline.